Lecture 13: Monoids

 Recap

-and Alternative
+Monoid and Alternative both describe

-monoids, the former for types of kind *
+monoids, the former for types of kind * and the

 the latter is also defined to be a subclass of

-, because the combination of these
+Applicative, because the combination of these

 two classes is often useful.
-MonadPlus
+MonadPlus simply

-combines Monad
+combines Monad and Alternative

 and is a relic of older versions of the language.